DataStax-Examples/spark-kafka-streaming/README.md

+# Incomplete - WIP - Do Not Use

 # Spark Streaming with Kafka Direct API Demo

 This demo simulates a stream of email metadata.
 This example assumes the user has an existing Kafka cluster with email data formatted as "**msg_id::tenant_id::mailbox_id::time_delivered::time_forwarded::time_read::time_replied**".